How SaaS Products are Changing the Web Design Industry

 These SaaS developments will likely make web design more accessible and reduce the development process.

 As the work required per project is further reduced, designers can accept more freelance jobs, knowing they can complete them while working full-time.
 Even freelancing full-time, they can earn more by working on many projects simultaneously.

 Some SaaS solutions have been designed specifically with freelancers in mind as well.
 Webydo, for example, has an option for tracking hours, helping freelancers bill their work more efficiently.
 There is also a white-labelling option available, so a freelancer can easily add their logo design to the work they have completed.

 Becoming a freelancer is also much more affordable, as you don’t have any upfront costs.
 You can invest in the SaaS tools when and as you need them.

 Outdated software can pose a significant issue in web design.
 For example, a no longer updated plugin can pose a significant security threat, slow the website down, or disable some of its functionalities.

-Security is a significant point in favour of SaaS solutions – SaaS companies can’t afford to let even the most minor threat go unchecked, as it can quickly lose their clients.
+Security is a significant point in favour of SaaS solutions – SaaS companies can’t afford to let even the most minor threat go unchecked, as they can quickly lose clients.

 SaaS products also don’t need to be updated.
 As they are a web-based tool, you will practically always run the latest version.
 Support teams will also likely be readily available, and you can quickly get all the help you need in fixing any issues you may be facing.